pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

 ## Overview of the Carvel Package Supply Chains

-The traditional Out of the Box Supply Chain Basic Supply Chains outputs a `Deliverable` object.
+The out of the box Basic Supply Chain outputs a `Deliverable` object.
 These `Deliverable`s are deployed to a cluster by the Out of the Box Delivery Supply Chain.
 The Carvel Package Supply Chains output a Carvel `Package` object to a GitOps repository.
 These `Packages` have